 The [Epic] Team

-I’m the Operations Manager for Drunk Yoga™.
+I’m the Operations Manager for Drunk Yoga™ and world traveller extraordinaire.
 I wasn’t sure what to think about this class when I first heard about it, but when I went, I realized it was the only yoga class I’d taken where I was focused on me, my movement, and my energy/emotions rather than wondering if I looked stupid to everyone else.
 Though I’m not a yoga teacher myself, I’m really good at the behind-the-scenes-keep-things-going stuff!

 Favorite yoga pose: I have two.
 Warrior II (because it makes me feel strong and powerful), and Reclining Goddess (because I like to imagine people describing me that way).

-What brings you joy?: Puppies.
+What brings me joy: Dogs.
 Cheese.
 Travelling.
-If I could pet puppies in a foreign country while eating a cheese plate I think my heart might explode.
+If I could pet dogs in a foreign country while eating a cheese plate I think my heart might explode.

-What do you wish people knew about yoga?: The only way to “do it wrong” is to worry about doing it wrong.
+What I wish people knew about yoga: The only way to “do it wrong” is to worry about doing it wrong.
 Yoga is personal, and unique to everyone.
 Even though some (cough cough never Drunk Yoga) classes can make it feel like a competition, whatever you’re doing in the moment is absolutely perfect—even if it is just laying there taking deep breaths.

 After being forced to take a power vinyasa yoga class, as a friend's final wish before going away for college, I found myself laying in a pool of my own sweat feeling relieved.
 Of what?
 I still don't know, but that feeling kept me returning to class several times a week for 5 years before embarking on a 200hr Vinyasa training in the summer of 2016.
 Since my certification I've found pleasure in dissolving western media's perspective on yoga for friends and strangers so that they can embark on their own yogic journeys.